Simultaneous Masking in the Frequency Domain

 1 Frequencial Masking

-The HAS (Human Auditory System) has a finite frequency resolution, which basically means that weaker audio signal (maskee) becomes inaudible in the presence of (is masked by) a louder audio signal (masker), when they are close enough [1], in the frequency domain (and obviously in time, i.e., in the same chunk).
+The HAS (Human Auditory System) has a finite frequency resolution, which basically means that a weaker audio signal (maskee) becomes inaudible in the presence of (is masked by) a louder audio signal (masker), when they are close enough [1], in the frequency domain (and obviously in time, i.e., in the same chunk).
 When this happens, the subband [2] in which the maskee signal is placed can be quantized more severely without perceiving the quantization noise in the maskee subband (see Figure 1).

 Figure 1: An example of simultaneous masking generated by a tonal sound of 1 kHz.
 In the vecinity of the tone the ToH has been increased.

-3 Deliverables
+4 Deliverables

-4 Resources
+5 Resources

 [1] M. Bosi and R.E.
 Goldberd.
 Introduction to Digital Audio Coding and Standards.
 Kluwer Academic Publishers, 2003.